headspinio/web2driver/README.md

 [![][headspin-wordmark]](https://headspin.io)

 `web2driver` is maintained by [HeadSpin](https://headspin.io).
-HeadSpin is the next generation global platform for mobile app testing and monitoring.
+HeadSpin is the collaborative platform for real edge debugging and testing.

 [headspin-wordmark]: docs/images/headspin-wordmark.png "HeadSpin"